Arslantepe Mound

 With the addition of Arslantepe Mound (meaning “Lion Hill” in Turkish), there are now 19 Turkish sites on the UNESCO World Heritage List.

 Considerable evidence also testifies to the Early Bronze Age period, most prominently identified by the Royal Tomb complex.
-The archaeological stratigraphy then extends to the Paleo-Assyrian and Hittite periods, including Neo-Hittite levels.”
+The archaeological stratigraphy extends to the Paleo-Assyrian and Hittite periods, including Neo-Hittite levels.”

 According to UNESCO, “the site illustrates the processes which led to the emergence of a State society in the Near East and a sophisticated bureaucratic system that predates writing.”